xBourner/Dwains-Dashboardv3-Blueprints/area_button.md

 ## How to add something to favorites?

+You can add entities to your favorites.
+Go into Edit Mode.
+Choose the entity you want to make a favorite and click on three dots.
+Choose add to favorite.
+Card type and look will be the same in favorites as in area/device view.

 ## How to set the order of areas?

 ## How to add a startpage/homepage?